Food allergy: Cross-contact

 Cross-contact of food occurs when allergens are unintentionally transferred from one food item to another, often through shared cooking equipment, not properly cleaned surfaces, or utensils.
 This can lead to severe allergic reactions in individuals with food allergies, even if the allergen is present in trace amounts.
 To mitigate risks, food labeling regulations such as in the United States, require manufacturers to clearly indicate potential allergens on packaging, often with statements like "may contain" or "processed in a facility that handles."
 Proper handling practices, such as thorough cleaning and separation of allergen-free foods, are essential in both commercial and home kitchens to prevent cross-contact and ensure safety for those with food allergies.
 Although the term cross-contamination is often used interchangeably with cross-contact, the FDA specifies that cross contamination is associated with the spread of biological, physical, and chemical contaminants in food while cross-contact is associated with food allergens.

 Atopy

-Food allergies develop more easily in people with the atopic syndrome, a very common combination of diseases: allergic rhinitis and conjunctivitis, eczema, and asthma.
-The syndrome has a strong inherited component; a family history of allergic diseases can be indicative of the atopic syndrome.
+Food allergies develop more easily in people with atopic syndrome, a very common combination of diseases: allergic rhinitis and conjunctivitis, eczema, and asthma.
+The syndrome has a strong inherited component; a family history of allergic diseases can be indicative of atopic syndrome.